stefankeidel/ca-service-wrapper/README.md

 $o_result = $o_service->request();
 ```

-You can also use the setter:
+You can also use a simple setter:

 ```php
 require './ca-service-wrapper/ItemService.php';